mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

 4. Mount second partition

     This is a border for those of you to which mounting a partition is not an easy peasy thing.
-This suggets that probably you need to gain a little bit of more familiarity with \*NIX overall.
+This suggets that probably you need to gain a little bit of more familiarity with \*NIX systems overall.
     <center>
 <img src="{{ site.url }}/img/roadblock.jpg"/>
     </center>